Roigo21/labseq-sequence-exercise/README.md

-# Altice Labs Labseq Exercise
+# 🚀 Altice Labs Labseq Exercise

 This project has been developed using **Java with the Quarkus Framework** for the backend and **Angular** for the frontend.

-Both modules (backend and frontend) are containerized using **Docker**, making it easy to build and run the application.
+Both modules (backend and frontend) are containerized using **Docker 🐳**, making it easy to build and run the application.

 ---

-## Project Structure
+## 🗂 Project Structure

 ```text
 .